Learn something new every day

 The state motto of Missouri was officially adopted in 1822.
 It is featured on the Great Seal of the State of Missouri, which was adopted on 11 January of that year, by the Missouri General Assembly.
 Composed of many symbolisms, the seal was designed by Judge Robert William Wells.
 It has a circular shape with “The Great Seal Of The State Of Missouri” written at the edges of the first circle.

 Within the second circle, there are 23 small stars and one large star, symbolizing Missouri’s status as the 24th state in the United States.
 Two large grizzly bears stand at the outer edges of the inner circle, symbolizing the bravery of the citizens of Missouri and the strength of the state.
-The two grizzlies are perched on a scroll bearing an inscription of the state motto of Missouri.
+The two grizzlies are perched on a scroll bearing an inscription of Missouri's state motto.

 Other interesting facts about the state seal include the image of the shield between the two bears, which is divided in two.
 The left side displays the inscription “United We Stand,” while the right side displays the inscription “Divided We Fall.”
 Underneath the scroll with the words adopted as the state motto of Missouri, is the Roman numeral “MDCCCXX” representing the year 1820, which was when Missouri officially started functioning as a state.